Meet the LawmenIntroduce yourself to the real security & consulting professionals: the owners and operators of LawMan Security & Consulting.

 Sergeant Sam Smith

 Sergeant Sam Smith instructs personal protection courses for LawMan Security & Consulting.
-He is a veteran of the Evansville Police Department and has trained police officers for more than 10 years.
+He is a veteran of the Evansville Police Department and has trained police officers since 2006.
 He is certified by the Indiana Law Enforcement Academy as a police instructor, having earned certifications in Pressure Points Control Tactics (PPCT), OCAT (pepper spray), use of force, handcuffing techniques, PPCT speed-cuffing, survival techniques and ground fighting, and Spontaneous Protection Enabling Action Response (SPEAR).

 Additionally, Sergeant Smith has studied, instructed, and competed in the martial arts for most of his life, starting with folk-style wrestling in high school and moving on to Karate and Tae Kwon Do in college.
 As a police officer, he trained in Muay Thai kickboxing, submission wrestling, Pankratian, Combat Sambo and Russian Sport Sambo, Brazilian Ju-Jutsu, Kodokan Jujitsu, Judo, boxing, and the Filipino Martial Arts (FMA).
 He earned black belts in Sambo, Jujitsu, and Judo.
 He has been honored in numerous competitions at the state and local level for his outstanding performance as a martial artist.